CB2 micro

 Lead-based solder

-The KIT components contain low amounts of lead-based solder on them, but the greatest source of lead contamination will be your lead-based solder if you use one.
-This solder is the most likely source of lead contamination, so make sure you follow the instructions in these paragraphs when assembling your KIT.
+The CB2 micro components contain low amounts of lead-based solder on them, but the greatest source of lead contamination will be your lead-based solder if you use one.
+This solder is the most likely source of lead contamination, so make sure you follow the instructions in these paragraphs when assembling your CB2 micro.
 After you finish soldering throw away the gloves you may have used.
 If you have not used any gloves, then go to the sink, without touching any house door knobs, surfaces etc. and wash your hands for good with soap for two or three times, rubbing them well.
 This will ensure that your hands are clean of any lead contamination.

 .
 Do not use the house vaccuum cleaner at any instance to suck in the tiny bits of solder and there is a reason for not doing so.
 Use lightly wet handkerchiefs to make the tiny solder bits stick into them and and throw them away after cleaning.

-It is also recommended to enclose your KIT into a suitable enclosure, to limit the lead exposure in the future, from touching the assembled PCB.
+It is also recommended to enclose your CB2 micro into a suitable enclosure, to limit the lead exposure in the future, from touching the assembled PCB.
 A lead-containing project that is completed and enclosed in an enclosure do not harm, but a PCB soldered with lead-based solder and hanging around your workbench without an enclosure, will eventually cause lead contamination problems.

 Solder fumes

-Avoid breathing the solder smoke when building the KIT.
+Avoid breathing the solder smoke when building the CB2 micro.
 Open the room windows if that is possible, if you don't have a ventilation system.
 You may also place a small fan to suck the smoke away from the area you solder.
 The fan shoud blow the smoke away from you, not towards you.
 Whatever you decide to do, the idea is to move the solder smoke away from your face and take it outside the house somehow.
 It is not only the resign that evaporates that might cause problems, but also microscopic metal particles from the solder, that may be eventually released into the air, although this last part is very ambiguous.

 Eye protection

 You never know when melted solder, hot resign droplets or even the soldering iron tip will end up onto your eyes.
 Also, any liquid cleaning chemical may eventually accidentally thrown onto your eyes.
-So wear protective glasses when you build this KIT.
+So wear protective glasses when you build the CB2 micro.
 If you do not have any, wear at least your ordinary glasses, if you happen to have.
 Doing a small mistake or ignoring the danger, can seriously harm your eyes, or make you totally blind at worst case.
 Does it worth it?
 Do not say "I am careful, it won't happen to me", eventually it may!
 Listen to people with previous experience on this.

 Disclaimer